 What Are the Ductility Testing Standards?

-Ductility testing standards are established procedures used to discover the ability of a material to deform plastically under tensile stress without breaking or fracturing.
+Ductility testing standards are established procedures that define how to evaluate a material’s capacity to plastically deform under tensile stress before fracture.
 The most common standards for ductility testing are:

-2. ASTM D638-14 (Standard Test Method for Tensile Properties of Plastics): This standard outlines the procedures for testing the tensile properties of plastics.
+- ASTM D638 (Standard Test Method for Tensile Properties of Plastics): This standard outlines the procedures for testing the tensile properties of plastics.

 What Are the Benefits of Ductility Tests?